Community-led recovery: evidence, dimensions and supports for Community Recovery Committees | Natural Hazards Research Australia

 Project status

-1. develop a broad description of Community Recovery Committees (CRCs) based on insights from CRC members and recovery agencies
+1. developed a broad description of Community Recovery Committees (CRCs) based on insights from CRC members and recovery agencies

-2. test and validate the Self-assessment Tool for Community Recovery Committees, developed through the Community-led recovery project
+2. tested and validated the Self-assessment Tool for Community Recovery Committees, developed through the Community-led recovery project

-3. investigate the representativeness of CRCs by looking at their social networks within the community.
+3. investigated the representativeness of CRCs by looking at their social networks within the community.

-This project is co-funded by Emergency Management Victoria.
+This project was co-funded by Emergency Management Victoria.
 Bushfire Recovery Victoria co-funded Phase 1 of the project under the Bushfire and Natural Hazards CRC Black Summer program.

 Project details